catiecorley/oop-file-system/Lab5/Lab5/ReadMe.txt

 invalid strings if the input was invalid

 Macro Command:
-We chose to implement a combined cat and ds macro command To invoke this command, use: catds <filename> catds <filename> -a
+implemented a combined cat and ds macro command
+To invoke this command, use:
+catds <filename>
+catds <filename> -a